kubernetes/website/content/en/blog/_posts/2022-10-20-advanced-server-side-apply.md

 additional client-side mechanism to suppress zero-change applies.

 To get around this downside, why not GET the object and only send your **apply** if the object needs it?
-Surprisingly, it doesn’t help much– a no-op **apply** is not very much more work for the API server than an extra GET; and an **apply** that changes things is cheaper than that same **apply** with a preceding GET.
+Surprisingly, it doesn't help much – a no-op **apply** is not very much more work for the API server than an extra GET; and an **apply** that changes things is cheaper than that same **apply** with a preceding GET.
 Worse, since it is a distributed system, something could change between your GET and **apply**, invalidating your computation.
-Instead, we can use this optimization on an object retrieved from a cache–then it legitimately will reduce load on the system (at the cost of a delay when a change is needed and the cache is a bit behind).
+Instead, you can use this optimization on an object retrieved from a cache–then it legitimately will reduce load on the system (at the cost of a delay when a change is needed and the cache is a bit behind).